v1.0.0 | Last Edited: 12/02/2026

 The Lean Airline® Body of Knowledge (LABOK) defines the structured framework of principles, methods, and practices for applying Lean thinking in airline operations.
 It serves as an authoritative reference point for professionals, trainers, students, and organizations seeking a common understanding of Lean in aviation.

-The LABOK is openly accessible and can be used as a reference for learning, alignment, and discussion.
-Training courses, learning paths, and certifications offered by The Lean Airline are designed to develop practical competence in applying the LABOK in real operational environments.
+LABOK is openly accessible and can be used as a structured reference for learning, alignment, and professional discussion.

 Supporting resources—such as books, articles, and courses—are aligned with specific chapters of the BOK but do not define the BOK itself.